Avayabhay/ChatApp/README.md

         But we wont be able to get the req.cookie.jwt normally.
 For this, we use cookie-parse.
 So we import and use the cookie-parse middleware before any routes in the server.js file.
         After getting the token, we verify it, using jwt.verify(token, secret_key). the verify method returns the payload, in our case its the sender's user_id.

+        Now, get the user from the database using the user_id. add that  user to the req, so that the next middleware/route can access the user(sender)'s details.
+        So, If any API is having a protected route as middleware, it will get authenticated and also the authorized user's data will also get attched to the req.

+        Now, comming to the sendMessage endpoint. after the protectedRoute middleware is successfully gone through, we get the sender's details in the req. get the Conversation from the database by finding the conversations where the participants list contains the sender as well as the receiver Ids.

+        If we dont get any conversations i.e, the users are talking for the first time, we create a new Conversation using: await Conversation.create({ participants : [reciver_id, sender_id]})
+        if you see, the create function creates a collection in the databse and we populate the participants list with the sender as well as the receiver IDs.
+        Note: when we create a new conversation, the a default empty message [] is created.

+        After the converataion in craeted/get, we create a new message and push this newMessage's id in the conversation.messages array.
+        After this, both conversation and newMessage are saved in the database using .save() function.

+        We can optimize the save by using promise: await Promise.add(conversation.save(), newMessage.save())
+            the above code will run in parallel, both the save() will run in parallel. but in the previous case, one will start after the other is finished in the backhround.